 The organization of the church of Jerusalem was to serve as a model for the organization of churches in every other place where messengers of truth should win converts to the gospel.

 Those who were given the responsibility of the general oversight of the church were not to lord it over God’s heritage, but, as wise shepherds, were to feed the flock of God, being ensamples to the flock,

-1 Peter 5:3); and the deacons were to be “men of honest report, full of the Holy Ghost and wisdom.”
+1 Peter 5:2, 1 Peter 5:3 and the deacons were to be “men of honest report, full of the Holy Ghost and wisdom.”

 These men were to take their position unitedly on the side of right and to maintain it with firmness and decision.
 Thus they would have a uniting influence upon the entire flock.

 1 Corinthians 12:28.
-But all these classes of workers were to labour in harmony.
+But all these classes of workers were to labor in harmony.

 “There are diversities of gifts, but the same Spirit.
 And there are differences of administrations, but the same Lord.
 And there are diversities of operations, but it is the same God which worketh all in all.
 But the manifestation of the Spirit is given to every man to profit withal.

 For as the body is one and hath many members, and all the members of that one body, being many, are one body: so also is Christ.”